New Century Financial

-New Century Financial Corporation was a real estate investment trust that originated mortgage loans in the United States through its operating subsidiaries, New Century Mortgage Corporation and Home123 Corporation.
+New Century Financial Mortgage Corporation was a real estate investment trust that originated mortgage loans in the United States through its operating subsidiaries, New Century Mortgage Corporation and Home123 Corporation.

 It was founded in 1995.
 In 2004 it converted to a real estate investment trust.
 In 2006, the company was second only to HSBC Finance in issuing subprime mortgages.

 In the spring of 2007, New Century ran into financial difficulties, and trading of its stock on the NYSE was halted.
 On April 2, 2007, it filed for Chapter 11 bankruptcy.
 In July 2010, three officers of the company agreed to pay $90 million in settlements and were barred from serving as directors of public companies for five years.

 History

 Founding of the company

-It was founded in 1995 by a trio of formers manager and cofounders at Option One Mortgage, including Brad Morrice, who became chief executive.
+It was founded in 1995 by a trio of former managers and cofounders at Option One Mortgage, including Brad Morrice, who became chief executive.
 It was headquartered in Irvine, California.
 It originally employed 50 people in 1996, when it began originating and purchasing loans.
 From 1997 until 2004, stock value rose 561 percent.

 In 2004 it converted to a real estate investment trust and was listed on the New York Stock Exchange.
 In that year it originated $42.2 billion in mortgages and its stock reached a high of nearly $64 per share by the end of the year.
 In Fiscal year 2005 its net income was $417 million.
 The company had 35 regional operating centers as of late 2005, with headquarters remaining in Irvine, California.
 In 2005, 37 percent of its business was in California.

 As of September 30, 2006, New Century reported that it had $25.1 billion in total assets, with total liabilities at $23 billion.
 At the end of the year, it reported $350 million in cash and liquidity.
 In 2006, the company was second only to HSBC Finance in issuing subprime mortgages, making $51.6 billion in subprime loans.
 Subprime mortgage loans are made to borrowers with limited or bad credit history.
 With a higher rate of default than prime loans, subprime mortgage loans are priced based on the risk assumed by the lender.
 In marketing the company, New Century's Home123 Mortgage division engaged Bob Vila as an advertising spokesman for several years.
 It also entered into a sponsorship deal with NASCAR, as the Official Mortgage Company of NASCAR and sponsor the Chip Ganassi Racing with Felix Sabates team, in both the Cup and Busch series.

 By 2007, New Century had been the largest independent provider of subprime mortgages in the United States.
 On January 1, 2007, New Century had approximately 7,200 full-time employees and a market capitalization of $1.75 billion.
 As of January 1, 2007, it was headed by Brad Morrice as president and CEO.
 Frederic J. Forster, a lead independent director, served as chairman.